wesleytian/wesleytian.com/posts/reno-review.md

 <a name="thecity"></a>
 ### The City
 I didn't really get to explore the city cause of the pandemic.
-My initial reason for moving to Reno wasn't for the city, but for its close proximity to Mothe Nature, anyway.
+My initial reason for moving to Reno wasn't for the city, but for its close proximity to Mother Nature, anyway.
 In a typical year, I would've gone to flight shows, went gambling, and attended the Buring Man festival.
 However, this past year, I only went to downtown Reno to pick up takeout, get my car fixed/washed, and visit the bike shop.
 Did the city seem nice on the few occasions when I dropped by?
 Besides there being a few homeless people near the river, yeah, it was pretty nice.
 The city is definitely on the smaller side, though, which implies a smaller selection of restaurants and services.

 ![img](/posts/burning-man.jpeg)
 <center>Burning Man, Black Rock City (2 hours from Reno)</center>